Data Lists & Forms for Data Lists

 To publish a data list in frontend, attach the Data List app to a paragraph and use the app settings (Figure 5.1) to control the process.

 - Use the Data list dropdown to select the data list you want to publish

 - Use the layout section to select either a default layout or a custom (template-based) layout for the list

 - Use the list data and detail data settings to select which fields to publish

-- Use the publishing options to show column headers, link to the details view, or make columns sortable
+- Use the publishing options to show column headers, link to the details view, time in datetime columns, or make columns sortable

 - Use the paging settings to activate and control paging on the published list

 The Edit data settings allow you to select a particular form (forms for data lists) which can be used to edit or create new data from.
 You must select the page with the form on it using the page selector, and check the display add row link and display edit row link checkboxes to render those in frontend.
 The setting Allow the form to update the existing data must be checked on the forms for data lists app if you want to enable the editing of data through a published form.

 Forms for Data Lists